census-instrumentation/opencensus-website/content/stats.md

 Users can dynamically create and delete views at runtime.
 Libraries may export their own views and claim the view names by registering them.

 ---

+## Sampling

+Stats are NOT sampled to be able to represent uncommon cases.
+For example, a [99th percentile latency issue](https://www.youtube.com/watch?v=lJ8ydIuPFeU) is rare.
+Combined with a low sampling rate, it might be hard to capture it.
+This is why stats are not sampled.

+On the other hand, exporting every indiviual measurement would be very expensive in terms of network traffic.
+This is why stats collection aggregates data in the process and exports only the aggregated data.

+---